 He doesn't understand incentives.

-And so while he wants to raise taxes, he also forgets that according to the New York Times, the economy is poised to hit a record on July the first, 2019, because on that date, the United States will have experienced the longest economic expansion on record, um, with a record lows in African American unemployment, record lows in Hispanic unemployment, and the economy is doing very, very well.
+And so while he wants to raise taxes, he also forgets that according to the New York Times, the economy is poised to hit a record on July the 1st, 2019, because on that date, the United States will have experienced the longest economic expansion on record with record lows in African-American unemployment, record lows in Hispanic unemployment, and the economy is doing very, very well.

-So that's we're talking about middle class tax increases.
+So that's what we're talking about, middle-class tax increases.

 That's what we're talking about there.